HL7/fhir-shorthand/input/pagecontent/index.md

 #### Basics

 * **Formal grammar**: [FSH has a formal grammar](https://github.com/FHIR/sushi/tree/master/antlr/src/main/antlr) defined in [ANTLR4](https://www.antlr.org/).
-* **Reserved words**: FSH has a number of special words that are considered part of the language, and cannot be used as item names.
+* **Reserved words**: FSH has a number of reserved words that are considered part of the language, and cannot be used as item names.
 Refer to the keywords section in [FSH's formal ANTLR4 grammar](https://github.com/FHIR/sushi/tree/master/antlr/src/main/antlr) for a complete list of these words.
 * **Data types**: The primitive and complex data types and value formats in FSH are identical to the [primitive types and value formats in FHIR](https://www.hl7.org/fhir/datatypes.html#primitive).
-* **Whitespace**: Repeated whitespace is not meaningful within FSH files, except within string delimiters.
+* **Whitespace**: Repeated whitespaces are equivalent to one whitespace within FSH files, unless they are part of string literals.
 New lines are considered whitespace.
-* **Comments**: FSH follows [JavaScript syntax](https://www.w3schools.com/js/js_comments.asp) for code comments, with `//` denoting single-line comments, and the pair `/*`  `*/` delimiting multiple line comments.
+* **Comments**: FSH uses `//` as leading delimiter for single-line comments, and the pair `/*`  `*/` to delimit multiple line comments.
 * **Hash Sign**: A leading hash sign (#) (variously called the number sign, pound sign, or octothorp) is used in FSH to denote a code from a formal terminology.
 * **Asterisk Character**: A leading asterisk is used to denote FSH rules.
 For example, here is a rule to set Organization.active to `true`:
 S